 The Brief History of Student Loans

 Student loans were first created in 1958 as part of the National Defense Education Act.
-This was during the cold war, and it was important for national defense to have students going to college and get advanced degrees.
-Think of all the students that went to school and helped with the space program and other projects?
+This was during the Cold War, and it was important for national defense to have students going to college and getting advanced degrees.
+Think of all the students that went to school and helped with the space program and other projects.
 It was a really smart idea at the time.

-In 2010, the change was made to have all direct loans are issued by the government.
-This meant that the government owned all Federal loans, and there were no more middle-men that issued loans with a government guarantee.
+In 2010, the change was made to have all direct loans issued by the government.
+This meant that the government owned all Federal loans, and there were no more middlemen that issued loans with a government guarantee.
 However, private loans still exist.

 It’s important to look at the history of student loan debt to really understand what this bubble looks like.